I-Tester/Portfolio_Tester/README.md

 ## Introduction

 ### Welcome to my QA Portfolio!
-This repository showcases examples of my work and test documentation.

 As a beginner in the field, I've included various artifacts from my testing courses.